 Every scrap of food that can be used goes into soup in Franciscan soup kitchens around the world.

-People from African villages wait in line at the Franciscan centers to receive enough flour, sugar and oil to last for one week.
-Village people walk for miles to the nearest clinic hoping to find a doctor who will give them the medicine that they need, if there is any.
+People in African villages wait in line at the Franciscan centers to receive enough flour, sugar, and oil to last for one week.
+They walk for miles to the nearest clinic hoping to find a doctor who will give them the medicine they need, if there is any.